richardocampo88/richardocampo88.github.io/project2.md

 ## UI Design

 The program would utilize multiple interfaces as users continue through on-screen commands.
 The would first approach the Welcome Screen (Fig. 1) following by the start game option (Fig. 2).
-Users are then brought to the Minefield board layout (Fig. 3) and play the traditional Minfield game by placing flags.
+Users are then brought to the Minesweeper board layout (Fig. 3) and play the traditional Minfield game by placing flags.
 If the user fails, they are met with a "You lost" message (Fig. 4) and can attempt to try again.
 After a user successfully completes the game (Fig. 5), they are then brought to the login screen as the last step of the process (Fig. 6).

 ![screenshot](images/project2_screenshot1.png)
 Fig 1.
 Welcome Screen